Working together

 What we’re doing

 When emergencies happen, education is often the first service suspended and the last restored during crises.
-In countries affected by emergencies, without access to education, children risk losing their futures.
+In countries affected by emergencies, without access to education, children face a future full of risk including not fulfilling their potential. risk losing their futures.

-Funding from players of the People’s Postcode Lottery allows UNICEF to provide uninterrupted education and help children to develop skills to cope with the trauma of crisis, supplying learning spaces that are safe, child-friendly and equipped with water and sanitation facilities.
+Funding from players of the People’s Postcode Lottery supports UNICEF to provide uninterrupted education and help children to develop skills to cope with the trauma of crisis, supplying learning spaces that are safe, child-friendly and equipped with water and sanitation facilities.
+It also helps us to work with governments to measure whether children are learning and to build stronger education systems so that we can prepare for and be resilient in the face of climate change.

 Where we work